ocervell/EasyBoot/README.md

 ##**Presentation**

 * EasyBoot contains all the tools to modify or add functionalities to the kernel and drivers for an Android device.
-* EasyBoot allows you to achieve high efficiency to flash new ROMs, modify, build and flash kernels/ROMs.
+* EasyBoot allows you to achieve high efficiency to modify, build and flash kernels/ROMs.
-* EasyBoot contains a recovery bootloader (TWRP) that can save your device from a softfreeze.
+* EasyBoot also contains a recovery bootloader (TWRP) that can save your device from a softfreeze, backup your system, and restore it.
 I strongly advise to flash this recovery image prior to try to flash a new kernel.

-Note: At the moment, EasyBoot specifically provides tools for Nexus 5 (hammerhead kernel).
+**Note:** At the moment, EasyBoot specifically provides tools for Nexus 5 (hammerhead kernel).
 In particular, downloading hammerhead kernel sources and factory image is automated.

 ##**What's left to do**
 * Make it compatible with all Google's device.